uncefact/.github/profile/README.md

 ## What's in the UN/CEFACT Github

 * vocab-{name} repositories are used to manage a suite of non-overlapping standard semantic vocabularies (classes, properties, codes) from the relevant business domain - presented in both human readable and JSON-LD formats.
+* codes-{name} repositories are used to manage reference code lists like UN/LOCODE and to publish them as human readable & machine readable vocabulariues and expose the data via public APIs.
 * project-{name} repositories are used to run projects that manage the development of models and specifications for specific business use cases presented as JSON-LD context files, JSON Schema and (where relevant) OpenAPI.
 * spec-{name) repositories are used to develop technical specifications that support domains and projects.